Pole placement for overdetermined 2D systems: Pole placement over line bundles

-It follows that under the assumption that the input and output bundles are line bundles, the pole placement problem reduces to a classical interpolation problem over a compact Riemann surface $X$:
+It follows that under the assumption that the input and output bundles are line bundles, the pole placement problem essentially reduces to a classical interpolation problem over a compact Riemann surface $X$.
+If we further concentrate on the case where we only attempt to place poles at points outside of the left zero divisor, we may reduce the pole placement problem to the following:

 \begin{prob} Let $\mathbf{C}$ be a projective plane algebraic curve of degree $m$ over $\mathbb{C}$ such that its intersection with the line at infinity contains $m$ different points.
 Let $X$ be the compact Riemann surface associated to its normalization, and let $Z$ be an effective divisor on $X$.
 For which effective divisors $P$ on $X$, there is a meromorphic function $f \in \mathcal{M}_X$ such that $\opn{div}(f) = Z - P$, and such that $f_{|_{L_\infty}} = 1$? \end{prob}